Can you decipher sunscreen labels?

 PA: amount of protection offered against UVA rays.
 The more plus signs follow the letters PA, the higher the protection is.

 Physical sunscreen: a type of sunscreen that contains physical sunscreen agents, ie titanium dioxide and/or zinc oxide, two white minerals.
-It works by creating a shield on the skin that reflects UV rays away from it.
-Gentler and less likely to cause irritations than chemical sunscreens, physical ones can, however, sometimes leave an unattractive white cast behind.
+It works like chemical sunscreens, but it can leave a white, greasy cast on the skin.

 Plus sign: when the plus sign follows the SPF number, it means “more than”.
 For instance, Australian regulations state that a sunscreen labelled 50+, must “provide at least SPF60 in testing”.

 SPF: short for sun protection factor.
 It applies only to UVB rays and simply determines the amount of time you can stay in the sun without getting a sunburn.
-It is calculated by measuring the burn rate on unprotected skin.
+It’s calculated by measuring the burn rate on unprotected skin.

 UVA rays: UVA rays emit long wave ultraviolet radiation.
-They are present every day (regardless of whether the weather’s good or not), from the moment the sun comes up to when it goes down, and can penetrate through windows and clouds.
+They are present every day, from the moment the sun comes up to when it goes down, and can penetrate through windows and clouds.
 UV rays cause premature aging and increase the risk of developing skin cancer.

 Sunblock: physical sunscreens that block out UV rays.
 The term has been recently banned by the FDA because it could lead consumers to believe it would block out ALL UV rays, but no product can do that.
-A very small amount of UV rays (usually between 1 and 5%) always manages to reach the skin anyway.
+A very small amount of UV rays (usually between 1 and 5%) always bypasses sunscreen and reaches skin anyway.

-Sunscreen: a product formulated to protect skin from the harmful UV rays.
+Sunscreen: a product formulated to protect skin from ultraviolet radiation and the damage it causes.

 Water-resistant: a sunscreen that retains its effectiveness in preventing sunburns (but not premature aging) after swimming or sweating for a certain amount of time (either 40 or 80 minutes).
 Waterproof cannot be used anymore in the USA because, according to the FDA, the terms overstates the effectiveness of the protection provided by the sunscreen, thus lulling consumers into a false sense of security.